Chike-O-IT/hello-world/README.md

 # Hello World!!

+# What is this??
-# This is my first repository
+This is my first repository.
 How's it going?!

+# Who am I??
 I'm a musician and aspiring IT Professional.
 I have an interest in cybersecurity.
 I love to learn and grow!

-Follow me at the links below to see all that I do!
+# Follow me at the links below to see all that I do!

 https://www.linkedin.com/in/chike-okaro-4469a31b2